manovotny/thinkorswim/studies/the-strat-ftfc-labels/readme.md

 ## Features

 -   Zero-config!
 It just works.
 Install and go!
 -   Up and down colors automatically match your chart setting up and down colors.
+Doji / even color is light gray.
 -   Highly performant; only running calculations when absolutely necessary.
 -   Includes 1 minute, 5 minute, 15 minute, 30 minute, 60 minute / 1 hour, 2 hour, 4 hour, day, week, month, quarter, and year time frames.
 -   A simple `*` indicator to denote a time frame is an inside bar.